abnerey/flew/README.md

 ## Flow Error Awareness library for Angular 2+

-This is a library for manage the flow control of errors/exceptions in an Angular2+ application, especially for async/await functions, reducing the extense boilerplate of try/catch that this kind of functions may need; BTW, also help you with normal functions exception handling.
+This library is to manage the flow control of errors/exceptions in an Angular2+ application, especially for async/await functions, reducing the extense boilerplate of try/catch that this kind of functions may need; BTW, also help you with normal functions exception handling.
 FLEW Handler provide you the next capabilities through custom top level decorators, keeping the AngularLike syntax we already love:

 * **Notification:** FLEW decorators for exception handling let you notify in success and error case.
 You can create notifications for the entire application, using that success/error notification for every case; also you can declare success/error notifications for a single case in each function (for normal functions only error notifications).
 * **Translation:** FLEW notifications have the ability to be translated, you decide when do it or not, through FLEW message object/model.